 Yes, it’s a clean, minimalist interface.
 Yes, you can transform your photos with just a few clicks in our photo editor.
 Yes, it’s easy as all get-out to use.
 But we’ve got some hidden gems to tell you about; cool little tricks to make your photo editing better, stronger, faster.
+Flex your new powers in the Editor, and feel the Earth rumble!

 Creating a straight line using the Draw tool: Hold down the shift key while you drag the pointer.